vojtapolasek/vojtux/TESTING.md

     - Open a terminal

+    - stop the running brltty service by running `systemctl stop brltty.service`

     - Run the command `brltty -b xw -A auth=none -e`; a small window mimicking a braille display should appear.

+    - close the terminal window by pressing ALT+F4.

         - Note that this window cannot be reached by pressing common keyboard combo ALT+TAB.
         Therefore, it cannot be read by screen reader users.